Reviews You Can Rely On

 Plate Type None

 The updated Saucony Kinvara is a lightweight superstar that is perfect for runners who don't want to fiddle with or even think about their shoes as they run.
 We find it to be one of the most comfortable and unintrusive-feeling kicks in our lineup, and while this might sound like a no-brainer, there are plenty of exceptional shoes on the market that require a bit of tongue-shifting or lace-tying in the field.
-The Kinvara conforms to the unique shape of your feet, and its durable laces stay tied exactly as they started.
-Testers appreciate the tried-and-true upper that offers “a unique-to-you, sock-like fit that becomes more comfortable the more you wear it.”
-This comfortable mesh and PWRRUN+ running shoe stays snug around your foot, making it a low-maintenance choice.
+The new upper is more traditional than versions past, which upped this shoe's comfort rating.
+This comfortable mesh and PWRRUN+ running shoe stays snug around your foot, making it a low-maintenance and affordable choice.
+If upper comfort is something you often struggle to dial in, the Hoka Mach 6 is a different option you should check out.
+It's a highly versatile shoe for not too much more than the Kinvara and features an upper with more cushioning and an inner layer that our testers described as “breathable, forgiving, and flexible.”

 Credit: Ally Arcuri